CaraMcAvinchey/rock-paper-scissors/README.md

 Cara McAvinchey

 ## Project Overview
 *  For fans of Big Bang Theory, this twist on the classic rock, paper, scissors game designed using JavaScript hopes to bring enjoyment to those who would like a 5 minute break whether at home or at work.
-The fully responsive sight allows users to play against Sheldon Cooper using 'lizard' and 'spock' as additional choices.
+The sight allows users to play against Sheldon Cooper using 'lizard' and 'spock' as additional choices.

 You can view the deployed website [here](https://caramcavinchey.github.io/rock-paper-scissors/)